sbonacho/producer/README.md

 This service expose REST API in order to configure and start the execution.

+**SERVICE UNDER CONSTRUCTION: documentation may not match with functionality 100%**

 # Quickstart

 Install de service and start this service.